 Synephrine causes greater Fat Usage during Exercise

 Synephrine is structurally similar to adrenaline, noradrenaline, and ephedrine.
-Several studies have confirmed the metabolic effects of synephrine that are useful for bodybuilders such as: enhancing thermogenesis or fat loss.
-Synephrine is widely used in combination with caffeine and other ingredients in products designed to support weight management.
-A previous study reported that 20mg of synephrine with 325 mg of caffeine increased energy expenditure in humans.
+Several studies have confirmed the metabolic effects of it that are useful for bodybuilders such as: enhancing thermogenesis or fat loss.
+It is widely used in combination with caffeine and other ingredients in products designed to support weight management.
+A previous study reported that 20mg of it with 325 mg of caffeine increased energy expenditure in humans.
 In a meta-analysis or collection of studies involving p-synephrine alone or in combination with other nutrients increased resting metabolic rate and energy expenditure by up to ~13 %, and led to modest reductions in body weight.
-The advantage of p-synephrine is its reduced activation of beta 1 and beta 2 receptors and consequent weak influence in raising blood pressure and heart rate, which mean the substance has fewer side effects than other adrenaline stimulators.
+The advantage of p-synephrine is its reduced activation of beta 1 and beta 2 receptors and consequent weak influence in raising blood pressure and heart rate.
+Which mean the substance has fewer side effects than other adrenaline stimulators.

 Synephrine Increases Performance in the Gym

-Many supplement companies advocate synephrine and caffeine for weight loss, but according to a new study from the Department of Health and Exercise Science from the College of New Jersey, published in the Journal of the International Society of Sports Nutrition, synephrine can enhance repetitions performed in the gym.
-There are not any studies to date examining the validity of synephrine for performance enhancement, so researchers wanted to put synephrine to the test.
+Many supplement companies advocate it and caffeine for weight loss, but according to a new study from the Department of Health and Exercise Science from the College of New Jersey, published in the Journal of the International Society of Sports Nutrition, it can enhance repetitions performed in the gym.
+There are not any studies to date examining the validity of synephrine for performance enhancement.
+So researchers wanted to put it to the test.
 The author concluded at the end of the study, “synephrine and synephrine and caffeine augmented resistance exercise performance (total repetitions, volume load).
-The addition of synephrine and caffeine increased mean power and velocity of squat performance.
-These results indicate supplementation with synephrine and synephrine and caffeine can enhance local muscle endurance during resistance exercise.
+The addition of it and caffeine increased mean power and velocity of squat performance.
+These results indicate supplementation with synephrine and it and caffeine can enhance local muscle endurance during resistance exercise.
 The addition of caffeine to p-synephrine resulted in faster, more powerful repetitions.

 In sum, the researchers found that: